 What are the Price Ranges of Villas in Turkey?

 The cost of a villa in Turkey varies in dollars depending on its location, size, and proximity or distance to notable landmarks.
 The type of villa, as well as other factors such as the quality of the décor, finishes, and views, influences its price.
-Because each city has its unique beauty, villa prices in Istanbul differ from those in Sapanca, Trabzon, and Antalya, for example.
+Because each city has its unique beauty, the prices of villas in Istanbul differ from those in Sapanca, Trabzon, and villas in Antalya, for example.
 When compared to their European counterparts, Turkish villas are less expensive, with average prices ranging from $1 million to $2 million, making Turkey a potential investment alternative.

 What are the Advantages of Buying a Villa in Turkey?